Towards more sustainable planning solutions with multi-level governance

 Multi-level governance describes the way in which power is distributed vertically between several levels of government and horizontally between several governmental and non-governmental organisations and actors.

-Implementing multi-level governance at the planning level means strong stakeholder involvement in the process from start to finish.
-In Finland, stakeholder participation in regional planning processes is a statutory task.
+Implementing multi-level governance at the different planning level means strong stakeholder involvement in the process from start to finish.
+In Finland, stakeholder participation in regional land-use planning processes and maritime spatial planning is a statutory task.

 Kymenlaakso Regional Plan 2040 became legally binding on 15.6.2020 and includes a blue-green infrastructure designation as part of the plan.
 Through the Baltic Sea2Land project, the Kymenlaakso Regional Council was given the opportunity to gather stakeholders’ views on the timeliness of the marking.
 The assessment of the timeliness of the blue-green infrastructure marking from the stakeholders’ perspective is an excellent example of multi-level working between different administrative sectors.
 Existing or targeted links to the county’s recreational area or ecological network are of course implemented in municipal planning, but there are also many associations and governmental actors in the region for whom the designation is of key importance.
 These include all the authorities and operators involved in tourism and recreation, the environment and sustainable development, forestry and the bio-economy, and health and physical activity.
 They also include municipal planners and transport planners.
 The aim of the designation is to preserve and develop existing green links in Kymenlaakso, but it requires that the relevant stakeholders are aware of the designation and its planning principles.

-In October 2023, the Finnish MSP coordinationgroup organised a joint workshop with the Kymenlaakso Regional Council.
-The stakeholders of the Kymenlaakso Regional Council who are affected by the blue-green infrastructure designation were invited to the workshop.
+In October 2023, the Finnish MSP Coordination organised a joint workshop with the Regional Council of Kymenlaakso.
+The stakeholders who are affected by the blue-green infrastructure designation were invited to the workshop.
 Stakeholders were asked to answer the following questions:

 Photo: Frank Hering from the Regional Council of Kymenlaakso is summing up the thoughts from the groupwork.